nikita-surya/nikit/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Nikita Surya is working as an Applied Scientist 2 at Perfios Data Intelligence group.
-She works with a team of engineers and Applied Scientists to develop innovative solutions for data extraction and analysis using computer vision and deep learning.
+She works with a team of engineers and applied scientists to develop innovative solutions for data extraction and analysis using computer vision and deep learning.
 She has a good experience in developing production ready models.
 Her research interests lie in human understandable concept based explanation in the field of explainable artificial intelligence (XAI) .
 {style="text-align: justify;"}